 THE NORMAN HEARTLANDS: SAINTE-MERE-EGLISE

-In June 1940 the common soldiers regarded themselves as triumphers already.
-Even if they were not to cross the English Channel to conquer England, the role of the masters in Norman heartlands seems a pleasant perspective.
+In June 1940 the common soldiers regarded themselves as triumphers already, especially after the capitulation of France.
+Even if they were not to cross the English Channel to conquer England, the role of the masters in the Norman heartlands seems a pleasant perspective.
 On the very first day of the occupation of the town, the Germans raised the Nazi banner over the local town hall.
 The local historically peasant population of Sainte-Mère-Église with its old agricultural traditions was now to face the changes.
-Setting the clock one hour ahead under Berlin time was, indeed, the least inconvenience in virtue of the landlord-like appetites of the invaders.
-The locals were now issued with ration cards, which had been implemented not so much to underwrite the specific rations for the French, as emphasizing the foods, which were now to be supplied to the German army.
+Setting the clock one hour ahead of Berlin time was, indeed, the least inconvenience in virtue of the landlord-like appetites of the invaders.
+The locals were now issued with ration cards, which had been implemented not so much to underwrite the specific rations for the French, as to emphasize the foods, which were now to be supplied to the German army.
 Throughout the centuries, the Norman cows, well-known for their breeding power, had been grazing within the spacious green fields of Cotentin.
 The Northern part of Sainte-Mère-Église was well-acknowledged for the Beauvais farm, which would be later (after the War) turned into ‘Ferme-musée du Cotentin’ (Cotentin Farm Museum) with an authentic interior and inventory.
 From June 1940 the cows were now assigned to supply the ‘master race’ with cream, milk, cheese, and butter.

 The local market, next to the ancient church, with its paired Gothic windows, as it is easy to guess, used to summon the farmers and peasants from all over the area.
 In the course of the very first weeks of occupation, the locals could now witness the caution signboards across the streets of Sainte-Mère-Église and other towns and villages close to the sea aimed to threaten the French people with death for those, who would try to cross the English channel on boats apart from the common fishing activity.
 Despite such a dogmatic attitude toward the locals, the French officials of Sainte-Mère-Église succeed in interfering with the German plans of setting the artillery positions inside the town’s buildings, which would save the houses in Sainte-Mère-Église in 1944 from total destruction.